sarthakbisht88/Tic-Tac-Toe/README.md

 2. ./a

 ## Clearing the Screen(For Aesthetics)
-The game clears the terminal every turn to keep the board clean.
+The game clears the terminal every turn to keep the board clean.Add in int main:-

 ```cpp
 system("cls");   // Windows